 - Identify 5–10 critical log sources (AD, EDR, critical firewalls)

-- Activate progressively, measure ROI detection by source
+- Roll out gradually; measure ROI by source

-Problem: paying to ingest Microsoft logs when they're free with existing licenses.
+Problem: Paying for Microsoft log ingestion when it is free with existing licenses.

-Problem: default Microsoft rules generate 500 alerts/day, 90% false positives.
-SOC overwhelmed, real threats drowned out.
+Problem: Microsoft's default rules generate 500 alerts per day, 90% of which are false positives.
+The SOC is overwhelmed, and real threats are getting lost in the noise.

 - 1st month: audit mode, no alerting